On arithmetic of the superspecial locus: Preliminaries

 \section{Preliminaries}

-In this section we collect elementary properties about schemes transformed by Galois groups.
-This is only for the reader's convenience.
-The reader who has these basic concepts may skip this section.
+In this section we include elementary properties about schemes transformed by Galois groups and Galois descent.
+This is for the reader's convenience.
+The reader who is familiar with them may skip this section.

 Let $f:X\to S$ be a morphism of schemes, and let $\tau:T\to S$ be a base morphism.
 Write $X_T:=X\times_S T$ for the fiber product, and hence we have the cartesian diagram